valentjn/ltex/pages/supported-languages.md

 | R Sweave | `rsweave`&nbsp;∗ | Good |
 | XHTML | `html` | Basic |

 “Language ID” denotes the code language identifier that has to be used when changing [`ltex.enabled`](settings.html#ltexenabled).
-An asterisk (∗) indicates that the language is not supported by VS Code out-of-the-box, and an additional extension that adds support for the language has to be installed in order for LTeX to work (e.g., [LaTeX Workshop Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for LaTeX).
+An asterisk (∗) indicates that the language is not supported by VS Code out-of-the-box, and an additional extension that adds support for the language has to be installed in order for vscode-ltex to work (e.g., [LaTeX Workshop Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for LaTeX).

 ### Programming Languages